Marlow14/IntermediateNode/Labs/Ch04-DatabaseAccess/Part4-3/README.md

 # Chapter 4 Exercise 3:

 ## Objectives:
-* Add the use of bookshelf to add CRUD to the app for users
+* Add the use of bookshelf to create a User model
-* Create, list, delete and list details of a user.
+* Use the model to create CRUD operations in the user router
+* Modify the login route to use the database

 ## Steps

+### Add the use of bookshelf to create a User model

 1. Navigate to your `MyPractice/lab-project` folder.